 Goodhome Durable Matt

-Available in B&Q, Goodhome durable matt is one of the only retail paints decorators seem to like.
+Available from B&Q, Goodhome durable matt is one of the only retail paint products decorators seem to like.
 You can buy this paint in white, or tinted into a handful of colours and it is easily the cheapest product on this blog.
 The brilliant white is also one of the best emulsions to use on a ceiling as there is little in the way of flashing or picture framing.
 Decorators often refer to Goodhome as “white gold”!!

 I’d say the finish in white is better than any of the tinted colours and it isn’t very durable compared to other products on this list.
-Pound for pound it is possibly the best value paint out there.
+Pound for pound it is possibly the best value durable matt emulsion out there.
+7/10

 Retail Kitchen and Bathroom Paint